Skip to main content

 Exchanges

 • Instead, we treat it as a COGS-only order (see status definitions below) and pick up any additional sales related to upsells from the payment processor data.
+You can view the settings for your specific sales channels in Orders>Shopify>Settings>Sales Channels.

 Handling refunds with open balances in Finaloop